designer-for-camel/camel-designer/docs/how-to.md

 1. Tracing options and switches are located in the upper right corner of the screen.
 Click on the <kbd>C</kbd> button (for configuration) and ensure the URL to your remote Camel/Jolokia instance is correct.
 2. Click <kbd>ok</kbd> to accept and close the tracing configuration panel.
-3. Click on the switch to turn ON tracing ((grey is OFF, blue is ON).
-If the connection to Jolokia is unsuccessful, an alert message will show and tracing will staying disabled.
+3. Click on the switch to turn ON tracing (grey is OFF, blue is ON).
+If the connection to Jolokia is unsuccessful, an alert message will show and tracing will stay disabled.
 4. When tracing has been enabled enabled, trigger a job to be executed in Camel (via HTTP or other means).
 5. Camel Designer has a timer and will repeatedly poll the Java process for new traces.
 6. When a new Trace is collected, the Camel Exchange ID will pop up on screen.
 If more traces are collected, then multiple Exchange IDs will be listed.